splunk/public-o11y-docs/apm/apm-use-cases/troubleshoot-business-workflows.rst

 ..  image:: /_images/apm/apm-use-cases/TagSpotlightUseCase_OpenTagSpotlight.png
     :width: 99%
-    :alt: This screenshot shows the Tag Spotlight view of the payment service, which shows that the frontend:/cart/checkout workflow has the most errors
+    :alt: This screenshot shows the payment service in the service map and Tag Spotlight side panel.

 Deepu reviews the errors by workflow
 ===============================================================================